apache/kylin/website/docs/quickstart/deploy_kylin.md

    **Note**:

-   + For the production environment, we recommend to setup a dedicated metastore.
-You can use PostgreSQL which is shipped with Kylin 5.x.
+   + For the production environment, we recommend to set up a dedicated metastore.
+You can use PostgreSQL or MySQL.
-   + The database name of metastore **must start with an English character**.

    Please refer to the below links for complete steps to install and configure: